ilri/ckm-dagris/README.md

 * Maintain the integrity and validity of the information, and
 * Disseminate the information in a readily accessible way to all key stakeholders.

 DAGRIS has previously been developed as a classic ASP web application with a Microsoft SQL 2000 database back-end.
-The lack of proper documentation for this custom system was has made its maintenance and/or enhancement very difficult.
+The lack of proper documentation for this custom system has made its maintenance and/or enhancement very difficult.
 For this reason, the CIGAR IT/Knowledge Management team has proposed to port the entire system (DAGRIS) to [Drupal](http://drupal.org), a popular opensource Content Management System (CMS) with a very high rate of adoption within different institutions for its modularity and scalability.

 # Environment Setup